saedHasan/setup-jenkins-awsEC2/README.md

 After lunching the EC2 instance , Jenkins can be installed properly.

 In this step you will deploy Jenkins on your EC2 instance by completing the following tasks:
   a.
-Connecting to your Linux instance
+Connecting to your Linux instance.
   b.
-Downloading and installing Jenkins
+Downloading and installing Jenkins.
   c.
-Configuring Jenkins
+Configuring Jenkins.

 Step a : Connecting to your Linux instance